shsagir/play-area-sync/docs/_WIP/install-ez-platform-with-object-storage.md

 ### Persistent storage

-If you require a persistent storage, eg for user uploads or any other runtime data your App creates, you can use our [Object Storage component](/object-storage).
-Once you have booked the component in the Dashboard the credentials will automatically become available via the [App secrets](/secrets).
+If you require a storage, for user uploads or any other runtime data your App creates, you can use our [Object Storage Component](/object-storage).
+Once you have booked the Component in the Dashboard the credentials will automatically become available via the [App secrets](/secrets).

 eZ Platform uses [Flysystem](https://github.com/thephpleague/flysystem) to handle the storage, so you need to install the [AWS PHP SDK](https://github.com/aws/aws-sdk-php) to use the S3 storage adapter: